Jamaica's marijuana growers split on legalisation

-Jamaica is trying to implement new laws to allow firms like Dr Lowe's Medicanja legally to develop medical marijuana without falling foul of the law by getting hold of the raw material.'Losing out'
+Jamaica is trying to implement new laws to allow firms like Dr Lowe's Medicanja legally to develop medical marijuana without falling foul of the law by getting hold of the raw material.

 Some in Jamaica, like the Ganja Law Reform Coalition, would like to see the government go further and are arguing for legalisation rather than just decriminalisation.

 But some of those growing the crop illegally say they do not want a change in the law, as they fear the licences to grow the plants would only go to those with the right connections.

 In the mountains overlooking Kingston, I meet another ganja grower.
 But this man has decided to stop growing marijuana, saying that he has had "too many close shaves" with the police.